-- Keep your meter at the place where you eat meals or snacks
+- Keep your meter where you eat meals or snacks

 By setting reminders, you can reduce the stress that often comes along with diabetes.
 You have the power to take charge, set your priorities and enjoy a little peace of mind.